How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 Proper AFCI Testing Procedures

 Regular testing ensures the arc fault circuit breaker is functioning correctly.
-While the built-in test button is a primary method, professional tools provide a more thorough check.
+While the built-in test button is a primary user-accessible method to verify the breaker’s trip mechanism, professional tools provide a more thorough check.

 Here is a step-by-step guide to basic AFCI testing procedures: